mediabounds/streamdeck-jira/README.md

 * Allows for multiple actions to be defined with different JQL queries
 * Search Confluence to find content matching a CQL query
 * Display the number of inline tasks assigned to you in Confluence
-* Shows the number of alerts in JSM Operations (Jira Cloud only)
+* Display the number of alerts matching a custom query (Jira Cloud only)
 * Button icon shows the count of items matching the query
 * Many customization options for how the badge is displayed
 * Allows for custom icons to be set